Secured Credit Cards vs. Unsecured Credit Cards

 A secured credit card can be an effective way to build or rebuild your credit profile.

 Content originally published on Mar 22, 2018 and refreshed on Feb 4, 2021.

 Paying with plastic has many perks: convenience, payment protection, rewards, and — often overlooked — credit-building power.
 But to qualify for most credit cards, you need to have good credit in the first place.
 This can pose a problem for people with no credit history or with a spotty credit record.

-- With a secured credit card, you deposit money — usually a minimum of $200 or $300 — into a special savings account that serves as your credit line.
+With a secured credit card, you deposit money — usually a minimum of $200 or $300 — into a special savings account.
 This security deposit is used as collateral to reduce the lender’s risk in loaning you money.

-- After you make the initial deposit, a secured credit card looks and works just like an unsecured one; you can use it wherever credit cards are accepted.
+After you make the initial deposit, a secured credit card looks and works just like an unsecured one, requiring monthly minimum payments and accruing interest charges on past due balances.
+You can use it wherever credit cards are accepted.

 *All credit cards subject to credit approval.
 There is a $25 annual fee for the AmaZing Launch secured credit card.
 Terms, conditions and restrictions apply.